ibnuda/fpmortals/manuscript/complete.md

-# For Comprehensions (Pemahaman `for`)
+# For Comprehensions

 Scala's `for` comprehension is the ideal FP abstraction for sequential programs that interact with the world.
 Since we will be using it a lot, we're going to relearn the principles of `for` and how Scalaz can help us to write cleaner code.

-Pada Scala, abstraksi program yang berjalan secara berurutan dan berinteraksi dengan dunia luar dilakukan dengan menggunakan `for`.
+`for` pada Scala merupakan abstraksi ideal FP untuk program-program yang berjalan secara berurutan serta berinteraksi dengan dunia luar.
-Selain itu, dikarenakan kita akan menggunakan kata kunci ini secara intensif, kita akan mempelajari ulang prinsip `for` dan hubungan tentang bagaimana Scalaz membantu kita untuk menulis kode yang lebih bersih.
+Lebih lanjut, dikarenakan kita akan menggunakan kata kunci ini secara intensif, kita akan mempelajari ulang prinsip `for` dan bagaimana Scalaz membantu kita untuk menulis kode yang lebih bersih.

 This chapter doesn't try to write pure programs and the techniques are applicable to non-FP codebases.